Aster DM Healthcare: History

-Business expansion

 In May 2011, Aster DM Healthcare opened its first medical centre in Sharjah, United Arab Emirates.
 The new centre was officially inaugurated by the veteran Indian play back singer K. J. Yesudas and various guests from the Government of Sharjah and Ministry of Health.

 In February 2013, Aster DM Healthcare announced the interest of investing in the Philippines' healthcare sector.
 Initially, the company would start with the establishment of pharmacies and possibly hospitals in the later time.
 Moopen told reporters in a press conference for the launch of the DM Healthcare Foundation Philippines Inc., which is providing free paediatric cardiac surgery to at least 50 Filipino children in two years.
 In December, they launched its fifth Access Clinic in Jebel Ali Free Zone, or Jafza South, aimed at catering to the day-to-day healthcare needs of the employees in the neighbourhood.

 In April 2014, the company announced the plans to establish help desks in Oman for 2 separate campuses of Aster Medcity, South Asia's largest quaternary care hospitals being set up in Kochi and Thiruvananthapuram in Kerala, India.

+In November 2014, Aster DM Healthcare finalized Bank of America Merrill Lynch, Goldman Sachs and Kotak Mahindra Bank to manage its Rs 1,200-crore initial public offering (IPO).

 In March 2015, the cricketer Sachin Tendulkar opened Aster DM Healthcare's 150th pharmacy in Abu Dhabi.
 Sachin Tendulkar was the brand ambassador of Aster Pharmacy and CSR activities.

-In October 2015, in one of the largest healthcare deals in West Asia, Aster DM Healthcare raised its ownership stake to 97% in Saudi’s Sanad Hospital.
+In October 2015, Aster DM Healthcare raised its ownership stake to 97% in Saudi's Sanad Hospital.

-In August 2016, the company has taken over Kavery Medical Institute, Bangaluru, upgraded and renamed it as Aster CMI Hospital, Bangaluru.
+In August 2016, the company took over Kavery Medical Institute, Bangaluru, upgraded and renamed it as Aster CMI Hospital, Bangaluru.
 The facility has 509 beds and multiple centers of excellence.
 It was inaugurated by cricketer Sachin Tendulkar on 27 August 2016.

+In February 2018, Aster DM launched its initial public offering (IPO) and got listed on the Indian stock exchanges.

 In August 2021, Aster DM Healthcare announced further expansion plans in India.
 Moopen told the PTI that the company would invest about Rs 235 crore in India to add 411 hospital beds in the next 18 months.
 As of June 2022, Aster DM Healthcare operates 16 hospitals in India.